tildearrow/furnace/papers/doc/7-systems/sms.md

 the predecessor to Genesis.

-surely had better graphics than NES, but its sound is subject of several jokes.
+surely had better graphics than NES, but its sound (fairly weak, 4ch PSG with A-3 is a lowest tone) is subject of several jokes.

 this console is powered by a derivative of the Texas Instruments SN76489.